 How many square feet is a 10x10 room?

-To the find square footage of a room measuring 10 feet by 10 feet, simply multiply 10 by 10, which is 100.
-This process should be used for a room any size; simply measure the length times width to find the square footage of the room.
+To find the square footage of a room measuring 10 feet by 10 feet, simply multiply 10 by 10, which is 100.
+This process should be used for a room any size; simply measure the length times width to find the room's square footage.

 Square footage calculators: